COMMENTS

 Thalassoma grammaticum Gilbert 1890 streaked or lined, referring to four narrow greenish streaks or bands across cheek and radiating from eye

-Thalassoma hardwicke (Bennett 1830) in honor of soldier and naturalist Thomas Hardwicke (1755-1835), “for whose ready and able assistance in this work, the Author is desirous to record his gratitude” [presumably a noun in apposition, without the patronymic “i”]
+Thalassoma hardwicke (Bennett 1830) in honor of soldier and naturalist Thomas Hardwicke (1755-1835), “for whose ready and able assistance in this work, the Author is desirous to record his gratitude” [presumably a noun in apposition, without the genitive “i”]

 Thalassoma hebraicum (Lacepède 1801) Hebrew, referring to arrangement of lines on cheek, said to resemble letters of the Hebrew alphabet